13 Step Path

 women in recovery and working in the Chemical Dependency Field.

-This extraordinary epiphany changed the course of my life for it drastically
+This extraordinary epiphany changed the course of my life.
+It drastically

-altered my consciousness in a matter of minutes!
-It swept away every old idea
+altered my consciousness in a matter of minutes; swept away every old idea

 was a living spirit, one with Mother Nature, made in her image and likeness,

-of my European ancestors.
-As I studied I became absorbed, amazed
+mystery traditions of my European ancestors.
+As I studied I became

-to find that these ancient ways mirrored my soul and resonated
+absorbed, amazed to find that these ancient ways mirrored my soul

 I dedicated myself to the path of the Divine Feminine under a bright

-full moon one night and began weaving Goddess Spirituality into my
+full moon one night and began weaving Women's Mystery Traditions into

-recovery program, and it didn't take long for recovering sisters to
+my recovery program and it didn't take long for my recovering sisters to

 notice a change in my demeanor.
-Before long, they were approaching
+Before long they began approaching

 sharing with them about the Goddess, about women's spirituality,